oduortoni/oduortoni/README.md

 💞️ Collaboration

  Looking to collaborate on golang projects.
 I think the fact that golang requires less external tools to use, the language is a perfect fit for collaboration.
-There are fewer choices to make: text framework, how do we build...
+There are fewer choices to make: test framework, how do we build...

 📫 reach me at: